gmorky/heximap/README.md

 #### Extract

-Type `extract` in the MATLAB command window.
+Enter `extract` in the MATLAB command window.
 DEMs are extracted from a pair of Hexagon images over a region of interest.
 This is accomplished by estimating the fundamental matrix and relative camera pose matrices between an image pair via feature matching, then applying homography transforms for stereo rectification.
 Disparity maps are computed using semi-global block matching (SGBM) (Hirschmüller, 2008), relative camera orientations are refined using a bundle adjustment procedure, and DEM points are triangulated in the camera coordinate system.

 Input: